hashicorp/terraform-plugin-mux/website/README.md

 ## Previewing Changes

-You should preview all of your changes locally before creating a pull request.
+You should preview your changes locally to ensure that the content is rendering properly before you create a pull request.
 The build includes content from this repository and the [`terraform-website`](https://github.com/hashicorp/terraform-website/) repository, allowing you to preview the entire Terraform documentation site.

+To preview your content, complete the following steps:

 **Set Up Local Environment**